Airtable/airtable.js/README.md

     npm install airtable

-Airtable.js is compatible work with Node 10 and above.
+Airtable.js is compatible with Node 10 and above.

 ### Browser